slsdetectorgroup/sls_detector/docs/_sources/examples.rst.txt

 -----------------------

 There are mainly two ways to achieve a non blocking acquire when calling from the Python API.
 One is to manually start the detector and the second one is to launch the normal acquire from a different process.
-Lets first look at the manual
+Depending on your measurement it might also be better to run the other task in a seperate process and use acq in the main thread.
-way:
+But lets start looking at the at the manual way:

 ::